waaaaargh/notifyme/doc/source/notifyme-gencert.man.rst

 OPTIONS
 =======

--o file     path to write the output to.
+-g file     generate certificate and write it to file -p file     read the certificate from file and print it's SHA256 sum.
 --help      show help

 EXAMPLES
 ===========

-:notifyme-gencert -o cert.pem:
+:notifyme-gencert -g cert.pem:
-    create a public/private keypair and write it to lel.pem
+    create a public/private keypair and write it to cert.pem

+:notifyme-gencert -g cert.pem:
+    read a certificate from cert.pem and write its sha256 hash to STDOUT

 BUGS